unibo-spe/spe-slides/content/12-multiplatform/_index.md

 ## Predefined design decisions

 - Everything is (indirectly) a _subclass/instance_ of `Object`
-  * except fixed set of primitive types, and static stuff
+  * except a fixed set of primitive types, and static stuff

 - Every object is potentially a _lock_
   * useful for concurrency

-- Default methods inherited by `Object` class
+- Default methods inherited from the `Object` class
   * e.g. `toString`, `equals`, `hashCode`

 - All methods are _virtual by default_